AGSA-KSU/vcs-workshop/docs/README.md

 Set up a GitHub repository for research collaboration Explore essential VCS features like branching, merging, and pull requests Learn to track and document project changes for better transparency and reproducibility and discover the practical application of GitHub's VCS features.
-By the end of the session, you'll have gained valuable insights into how GitHub can improve your research workflow and promote a more collaborative research environment.

 Join us for this engaging workshop and unlock the power of GitHub to boost your research projects!